 The most famous person ever to have been born in Monroe County was also Cherokee.
 His English name was George Gist; his Cherokee name was Sequoyah.

 Sequoyah was the creator of the written language of the Cherokee nation.
+(Although it is often said that he invented the Cherokee alphabet, he actually invented the Cherokee syllabary, which is similar to an alphabet but a little different.)
 He is one of the few people in world history who every invented a written language without already knowing one himself.